AlphaSerpentis/Discord-Brewer/terms_of_service.md

 Self-hosted instances of Brewer are not bound by these Terms of Service.

 However, you must abide by Discord's [Terms of Service](https://discord.com/terms) and [Community Guidelines](https://discord.com/guidelines), OpenAI's [Usage Policies](https://openai.com/policies/usage-policies) and any applicable laws in your jurisdiction.

+## Services Provided
+The bot provides the following services:
+- Generating new channels, categories, and roles to the best of its ability with the information provided by you
+- Renaming channels, categories, and roles names, descriptions, and colors to the best of its ability with the information provided by you
+- Transcribing audio to text from attachments/files/voice channels
+- Translating audio to text from attachments/files/voice channels
+- Summarizing text from transcriptions or translations

 ## Use of Services
 You may use the bot for any purpose, commercial or non-commercial, as long as you abide by the terms outlined in this document.